FK Vardar: History

-Beginning
+Vardar was formed in 1911 as Sports Club Vardar.
+In the beginning of 1912 it was registered and started to play matches until the war break (1914–18).
+In 1918 when the British and French entered Skopje they introduced sports activities including football.
+In 1919 Vardar started to compete again in the Skopje division, winning two championships in the first years of the 1920s, 1922 and 1923.
+In 1924 Vardar merged into Gragjanski, taking all the players and the coach to the newly made club including Vardar's city park ground.
+Gragjanski won three subdivision championships in a row (1936, 1937 and 1938.
+In 1926 Vardar was re-established by former players and continued to compete.
+During World War II, in 1941 Vardar merged with Gragjanski, Jug Skopje, Sparta and Slavia to form FK Makedonia, who started competing at the first federal championship in 1945.
+Next year the Macedonian Republic League was formed and the national team won the league as FK Makedonija.

-After WW2 FK Vardar was established with the merger of city rivals FK Pobeda (1919) and FK Makedonija (1922), in the hall of cinema "Vardar" on 22 July 1947.
-The foundation assembly had decided the club's color to be blue and it was, but already at the next assembly the decision was changed to red and white.
-FK Pobeda has competed in the first season of the Federal League after the World War II, finished at the eighth place and won the relegation playoffs against FK Sloga from Novi Sad, FK Vardar was a member of the Federal league from the very beginning.
-However, during the following decade they were several times relegated and promoted back again.
+After World War Two, FK Vardar was established with the merger of city rivals FK Pobeda (1919) and FK Makedonija (1922), in the hall of cinema "Vardar" on 22 July 1947.
+The fusion assembly had decided the club's color to be blue but it was changed at the next assembly the decision to red and white.
+FK Pobeda has competed in District League and Subdivision League until 1941 winning in 1927,1928 and 1929 Championships.
+After winning the Macedonian Republic League 1947 they merged with FK Makedonija, that competed in the first season of the Federal League after the World War II, and finished at the eighth place and won the relegation playoffs against FK Sloga from Novi Sad.

+However, during the following decade they were relegated and promoted back several times.

 The present recognizable red and black color jerseys were brought back again after the 1963 Skopje earthquake when the famous Milan football club sent equipment for the Skopje's team.